Simranbains1/election-analysis/README.md

 ## Resources
 Data Source: election_results.csv

 Software: Python 3.7.6 and Visual Studio Code 1.68.1

 ## Summary
-*There were 369,711 votes cast in the local congressional election
+* There were 369,711 votes cast in the local congressional election
+* The candidates were:
+⋅⋅⋅* Candidate one:

 ## Challenge Overview